ksl28/Powershell/Ransomware/README.md

 ## Features included:
 **General**
-  - Installs FSRM if not already installed
+  - Installs FSRM if not already installed.
-  - Creates folder at C:\fsrm
+  - Creates folder at C:\fsrm.

 **Verify-SMBShare**
-  - Verifies that the share(s) are present
+  - Verifies that the share(s) are present.
-  - Verifies that the file system path is present
+  - Verifies that the file system path is present.

 **Set-FSRMGlobalSettings**
-  - Defines global SMTP server
+  - Defines global SMTP server.
-  - Defines global Admin recipient
+  - Defines global Admin recipient.
-  - Defines global source mail
+  - Defines global source mail.
-  - Sends test mail to verify the mail flow
+  - Sends test mail to verify the mail flow.
-  - Defines notification limits (Eventlog and Command)
+  - Defines notification limits (Eventlog and Command).

 **Set-FSRMFileSystem**
-  - Checks if the 2 folders are already present
+  - Checks if the 2 folders are already present.
-    - If present: updates the folder with new killswitch files
+    - If present: updates the folder with new killswitch files.
-    - If NOT present: creates the folders, and add the killswitch files
+    - If NOT present: creates the folders, and add the killswitch files.

 **Set-FileGroup**
   - Checks if the FSRM File Group is already present.